PaulinaLL/applicants-page/README.md

 ## Applicants Page

 This project was created as a part of the recruting process.
-I really enjoyed this assignment, have learned a lot, also in time management and I wanted to thank you for this opportunity, your time and consideration! :bouquet:
+I really enjoyed this assignment, it was an interesting challenge.
+For this reason, I would like to thank you for this opportunity and consideration! :bouquet:

 I would really appreciate your feedback, it helps me grow! :seedling: